 Research Knowledge Base

-This page provides an overview of the steps that a researcher and departmental staff should follow to safely and efficiently close down a laboratory operation.
-These items, and others applicable to the specific activities of the researcher, should be completed prior to the departure of a researcher from the University by cooperation of the researcher and the departmental staff, or by the department staff if the researcher is not available.
+This page provides an overview of the steps that an investigator and departmental staff should follow to safely and efficiently close research for a specific PI or a laboratory on campus.
+These items, and others applicable to the specific activities of the researcher, should be completed prior to the departure of an investigator from the University.

 - Ensure appropriate disposition/transfer of animal colonies.
-Contact Research Animal Resources Center (RARC).
+Contact Research Animal Resources and Compliance (RARC) Veterinarians.

-- Inventory any chemicals and properly dispose of them through Employee Health and Safety (or transfer to other labs).
+- Inventory any chemicals and properly dispose of them through Environmental Health and Safety (or transfer to other labs).

 - Inventory biological materials and samples, including animal and human tissues, and properly dispose of them (or transfer to other labs).
 Autoclave or make safe by other means before disposal.
 Contact Office of Biological Safety for assistance.